defenseunicorns/uds-core/src/pepr/operator/README.md

 - establishing default-deny ingress/egress network policies
 - creating a layered allow-list based approach on top of the default deny network policies including some basic defaults such as Istio requirements and DNS egress
 - providing targeted remote endpoints network policies such as `KubeAPI` and `CloudMetadata` to make policies more DRY and provide dynamic bindings where a static definition is not possible
-- creating Istio Virtual Services & related ingress gateway network policies
+- creating Istio Virtual Services, Service Entries & related ingress gateway network policies

 #### Exemption